Denver Child Support Lawyer

 How Does the Court Determine the Duration of Child Support?

-Child Support FAQs
+Denver Child Support Case FAQs

 The court typically provides for the child’s current and future medical needs by ordering either parent or both parents to initiate medical or medical and dental insurance coverage for the child through currently effective medical or medical and dental insurance policies held by the parent or parents, purchase medical or medical and dental insurance for the child, or provide for the child’s current and future medical needs through some other manner.

 No. Colorado law does not require the recipient parent to account for how they spend child support payments.
+The law presumes that payments go toward the child’s basic needs, such as food, clothing, housing, transportation, school expenses, and other essentials.

 If a parent refuses to pay child support, Colorado law provides child support enforcement mechanisms to assist the recipient in collecting delinquent payments and ensuring receipt of future payments.
 These mechanisms may include: